 Download CIL forms Click to get info

-CIL FORM 1: Assumption of Liability—to be submitted after approval has been granted for the development (including allowed by appeal) or within 14 days after a Request for Assumption of Liability Notice has been issued.
+CIL FORM 2: Assumption of Liability - to be submitted after approval has been granted for the development (including allowed by appeal) or within 14 days after a Request for Assumption of Liability Notice has been issued.
 Failure to submit this form can result in surcharges.

-CIL FORM 7B: Self Build Exemption Claim Pt 2—to be submitted within six months of the completion of development.
+CIL FORM 7B: Self Build Exemption Claim Pt 2 - to be submitted within six months of the completion of development.
 Only applicable if CIL Form 7A has been submitted AND self-build relief has been granted.
+The applicant(s) will otherwise be liable for the full levy charge.

-CIL FORM 8: Self Build Residential Annex Exemption Claim—to be submitted prior to commencement AND prior to submission of CIL Form 6.
+CIL FORM 8: Residential Annex Exemption Claim - to be submitted prior to commencement AND prior to submission of CIL Form 6.
 Only applicable if development is liable for relief.

-CIL FORM 9: Self Build Residential Extension Exemption Claim—to be submitted prior to commencement AND prior to submission of CIL Form 6.
+CIL FORM 9: Residential Extension Exemption Claim - to be submitted prior to commencement AND prior to submission of CIL Form 6.
 Only applicable if development is liable for relief.

 CIL Income Click to get info